If you see a transaction on your Varo Bank Visa® Debit Card you don’t agree with, go to FAQ How do I reach customer service? so we may assist you.

 - You returned merchandise, but the merchant never credited your Varo Bank Debit Card.

-- You never received merchandise you ordered.
+- You never received the merchandise you ordered.

 - You received damaged or defective merchandise.